gmarti-web/gmarti-web.github.io/collections/_azure-web-app-with-terraform/02-prerequisites.md

 - Install the Azure command-line interface (CLI)
 - Install the Terraform command-line interface (CLI)

-Optionally, you can save your work in a [GitHub repository](https://github.com/), as well.
+Optionally, you can save your work in a [GitHub repository](https://github.com/).

 This page describes how to set up and install the necessary tools.